UKHomeOffice/engineering-guidance-and-standards/docs/patterns/catch-problems-early.md

 ---
 layout: pattern
 order: 1
-title: Catch problems early (shift quality left)
+title: Catch defects early (shift quality left)
 date: 2023-08-30
 tags:
   - Build, release and deploy
   - Ways of working
 ---

-Catching problems early means that:
+Catching defects early means that:
-- Any problems can be addressed more quickly
+- Any defects can be addressed more quickly
 - Tighter feedback loop.
-Allows problems to be fixed while the change context is still fresh in the developer's head
+Allows defects to be fixed while the change context is still fresh in the developer's head
 - Reduces development and test effort to deliver a change, as issues can be caught before a formal test phase
-- Problems can be caught before they can impact on your users, which will increase your users' confidence in your service
+- Defects can be caught before they can impact on your users, which will increase your users' confidence in your service
 - Reduces the risk of adverse changes entering the product

 Overall this allows for faster iteration, whilst maintaining the quality of your service.